Seqvel/eurecar_f1_tenth/waypoint_recorder/README.md

 ## Explanation
 ### 1. Waypoint recorder (recorder.py)
 Subscribe the current position of ego vehicle and save the position every specific distance.
+Simply run package and save waypoint in real-time.
+For stop recording, turn off this package using `ctrl + c`

 You can change these parameters
 - WPT_CSV_PATH : the path for saving your waypoint trajectory